 (If you haven’t registered yet, you can learn more and sign up here.)

-March 17, 2015 – Orlando, FL – Savage Race, a 5-7 mile obstacle course race featuring 25 of the world’s best obstacles, today announced the addition of cash prizes for SavagePRO male and female overall finishers at all Savage Race events nationwide.
+March 17, 2015 – Orlando, FL – Savage Race, a 5-7 mile obstacle course race featuring 25 of the world’s best obstacles, today announced that they are implementing mandatory obstacle completion for top awards for SavagePRO male and female overall finishers at all Savage Race events nationwide.

 On his birthday in the summer of 2012, Christian Restrepo made a decision to lose weight and regain his health.
 Weighing over 280 pounds made exercise extremely difficult for Christian.
 He couldn’t run without something hurting, whether that be his shins, lower back, or his ego.
 So he decided to do something about it.